JuliaSmoothOptimizers/CUTEst.jl/docs/src/tutorial.md

 # Tutorial

-CUTEst can be accessed in three ways.
+CUTEst can be accessed in two ways.
 - The first, easiest, and recommended for most users, is using the [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl).
   This is recommended because if you develop something for this an `NLPModel`,